About the Speech-Language Pathology Praxis Exam

 Praxis Exam Content

-The speech-language pathology Praxis exam content is comprehensive and, as a result, test-takers will need to synthesize information they have learned from many sources and understand the subject as a whole.
+The content for speech-language pathology Praxis exam 0330/5330 and exam 5331 is comprehensive and, as a result, test-takers will need to synthesize information they have learned from many sources and understand the subject as a whole.
 The Speech-Language Pathology Test at a Glance [PDF] can be used by test-takers to familiarize themselves with exam content prior to the taking the Praxis.
 They can learn how the test is structured and what kinds of questions to expect by reading the General Information and Study Tips [PDF] for the Praxis.